 Is that simple folks!

-Trim and Season ( Apply the Rub) the Brisket
+4. Trim and Season ( Apply the Rub) to the Brisket

-A good rule of thumb is about a quarter-inch of fat on the meat’s thickets areas.
-You also need to get rid of the thick membrane, deckle, that does not tender during cooking.
-The main idea is to use fat to protect the meat but don’t leave too much fat that the meat under the fat won’t cook or taste too fatty.
-At the same time, remember to cut small and thin pieces that will burn during the long smoking process.
+A good rule of thumb is about a quarter-inch of fat on the meat’s thickest areas.
+You also need to get rid of the thick membrane that does not render well during cooking.
+The main idea is to use fat to protect the meat, but don’t leave so much fat that the meat underneath won’t cook or taste good.
+At the same time, remember to cut small and thin pieces of meat that will burn during the long smoking process.

 Pro Tip: Ask your butcher to cut the membrane for you; some will be able to.